Kerala-Blockchain-Academy/AgroChain/README.md

 # AgriChain

-This repository contains the code for an Agricultural Supply Chain Dapp With Micro-Finance functionality, coded using Truffle and Solidity.
-The backend blockchain is a private ethereum network setup using Geth(go-ethereum).
+This repository contains the code for an Agricultural Supply Chain Dapp With Micro-Finance functionality, coded using **Truffle** and **Solidity**.
+The backend blockchain is a private ethereum network setup using **Geth(go-ethereum)**.

 ## What problem are we solving?